matheuristic/plan9port-config/README.md

 - `Ctrl-f`: Complete filename or pop up options in a `+Error` window (and warp the pointer to that window if it is newly created)
-- `ESC`: Selects text typed since last mouse action in Sam and Acme
+- `ESC`: Selects text typed since last mouse action in Sam and Acme if nothing is selected, or deletes selected text otherwise; quick undoing of recent text input can be done with `ESC-ESC`

 Runes can be entered using the compose key (`Alt` on PCs and `Option` on Macs) followed by a key sequence.
 This provides a way to type